electron/electron/docs/breaking-changes.md

 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.

+## Planned Breaking API Changes (15.0)

+### Behavior Changed: `crashReporter` implementation switched to Crashpad on Linux

+The underlying implementation of the `crashReporter` API on Linux has changed from Breakpad to Crashpad, bringing it in line with Windows and Mac.
+As a result of this, child processes are now automatically monitored, and calling `process.crashReporter.start` in Node child processes is no longer needed (and is not advisable, as it will start a second instance of the Crashpad reporter).

+There are also some subtle changes to how annotations will be reported on Linux, including that long values will no longer be split between annotations appended with `__1`, `__2` and so on, and instead will be truncated at the (new, longer) annotation value limit.

 ## Planned Breaking API Changes (14.0)

 ### Removed: `app.allowRendererProcessReuse`